How do I sign up for an auction account?

 How can I keep track of a registration mark I'm interested in?

 You can "watch" a specific registration mark by clicking on Watch in Current Auctions.
-This will then appear in your Watching list in My Bids.
+This will then appear in your Watching list in Auction Activity.
 You will also be sent a reminder email that the auction on that registration is ending soon, together with a text message if you have text alerts enabled.

 How do I place a bid?